 DO I HAVE TO BE AN ACC MEMBER TO PARTICIPATE IN SECTION EVENTS?

-'Local Resident' Members must also associate with our Thunder Bay Section as part of their annual ACC Membership.
+'Local Resident' Members must also affiliate with our Thunder Bay Section as part of their annual ACC Membership.

 ACC Members from other Sections are also welcome at our Events if space is available.
 Be sure to contact the Event Leader prior to the event to discuss your participation.